-- The loss of education suffered by the child which over a year can add up to a significant proportion of their time at school. - The disruption to other children in their class as the teacher's attention is taken from the task at hand.
+• The loss of education suffered by the child which over a year can add up to a significant proportion of their time at school.

+• The disruption to other children in their class as the teacher's attention is taken from the task at hand.

-Registration takes place between 9-9:10am.
-If a child arrives at school after 9 but before 9:10am they will be marked 'L' for late.
+Registration takes place at 8:45am.
+If a child arrives at school after 8:45am but before 8:55am they will be marked 'L' for late.
 This will not constitute an absence - but a late arrival.